brian32768/docker-flexlm/README.md

 the image size from about 2+ GB to 1 GB once the fancy flask packages my app uses are installed with miniconda.

 ## TO-DO

 * Run in waitress instead of using "flask run".
 * Actually test and finish lmgrd support

+### Version 2 ideas

+The advantage of doing this is that I can see the log file and respond as soon as anything happens instead of polling.
+The disadvantage is that if the server is down, the monitoring web site will be down too.
+Further it precludes multiple redundant license servers.

+I think if I put a tiny REST service on the license manager, and let it run both lmstat and monitor the logs, and then make a dumber flask app that does not need to have lmstat installed, I will be several steps ahead.
+So I will be doing that on the "dev" branch of this project starting right this minute.

+Further I am abandoning the idea that this project can actually be a license server.
+It is ONLY for monitoring from now on.